lewisfish/pMC/README.md

 phase Monte Carlo radiation transport

 MCRT code to track phase of photons.
-With the aim of modelling a bessel beam for scientific project.

-Currently just tracks phase.
-Has 2 point sources and creates an unnormalised intensity ouput int.dat
+Can model Bessel beams, interferances between point sources and other wave like behaviour of photons.